Savvy Jane is an underground entrepreneur who loves making cannabis edibles for people and wants to go legitimate.

 Savvy Jane is her business name/pen name.
 Her real name is Jennifer Kaden.
-She is a resident of Randolph, NJ, in Morris County near Sanjay Chaudhari.
-However, she grew up in West Milford and went to high school in Wayne, both in Passaic County.
+She is a resident of Randolph, NJ, in Morris County near cannabis activist Sanjay Chaudhari.
+However, she grew up in West Milford and went to high school in Wayne, both of which are in Passaic County.

 Despite adult-use legalization of dispensary cannabis and possession decriminalization, Savvy Jane is an underground hustler taking a massive risk.

 “I mean, I know that there’s a chance I could get in a lot of trouble, and you know I’m going to take that chance, and that’s just how I feel,” Savvy Jane said.

 Savvy Jane is treating her own back pain from degenerative disc disease and PTSD with medical cannabis.

 “It’s made such a huge difference in my life because of it.
 I’m a better mom.
 I’m a better wife.
 I’m a better daughter.
 I’m a better friend.
 I just, it does something magical for me,” she said.